Aukevanoost/cassandra-lab/docs/local-usecase.md

 This file contains all of the commands required to follow the tutorial of CH3.

-## Recommendation 1: Focussing on high collision-prone areas
+## Question 1: Focussing on high collision-prone areas

 As described in the tutorial, the goal of this recommendation is to find out which zip codes have the most collisions and which of their streets/locations require some safety revisions.